 President Barchi has led development of an ambitious universitywide strategic plan, the first at Rutgers in nearly 20 years, and a corresponding physical master plan.
 He helped lead Rutgers into the Big Ten Athletic Conference, a group of similarly sized leading research institutions, and the conference’s academic consortium, the Big Ten Academic Alliance.
 Working closely with Rutgers alumni and friends, he successfully completed the university's first billion-dollar capital campaign.
 And, after helping advocate for passage of a statewide bond referendum for higher education construction, Dr. Barchi has overseen the groundbreaking for nearly $800 million in capital projects, including the first new academic facility built on the historic College Avenue Campus since the 1960s.

 From 2004 to 2012, Dr. Barchi served as president of Thomas Jefferson University in Philadelphia, nationally regarded as a top university dedicated to health sciences education and research.
 Prior to Jefferson, he was provost and chief academic officer of the University of Pennsylvania, an Ivy League institution founded in 1740.
 There, he had responsibility for Penn’s 12 schools, all academic programs, athletics, students, and faculty.

 Dr. Barchi was born in Philadelphia but spent his formative years not far from Rutgers in Westfield, N.J.
 He received his B.S. and M.S. degrees from Georgetown University, and Ph.D. and M.D. degrees from the University of Pennsylvania.
 He completed specialty training at the Hospital of the University of Pennsylvania and holds board certification in neurology.
 Throughout his career, Dr. Barchi has been active as a teacher and as an NIH-funded researcher in the fields of neuroscience and neurology, and he has published extensively in his field.
-He was elected to the Institute of Medicine of the National Academy of Sciences in recognition of his pioneering research on the structure and function of voltage-gated ion channels in nerve and muscle, and on the role these critical molecules can play in human disease.
+He was elected to the National Academy of Medicine in recognition of his pioneering research on the structure and function of voltage-gated ion channels in nerve and muscle, and on the role these critical molecules can play in human disease.
 He was also elected to the American Society for Clinical Investigation and the Association of American Physicians and named a fellow of the American Association for the Advancement of Science, the American Neurological Association, and the American Academy of Neurology.